Getting legal help

 LAO does not help people:

-- obtain permanent resident status (except on humanitarian and compassionate grounds) or checking the status of applications with Citizenship and Immigration Canada
+- obtain permanent resident status (except on humanitarian and compassionate grounds) or checking the status of applications with Immigration, Refugees and Citizenship Canada

 - prepare sponsorship applications